-The European Commission’s EU Biodiversity Strategy for 2030 sets out to give nature back more than the human induced pressures take.
+The European Commission’s EU Biodiversity Strategy for 2030 sets out to give nature back more than human-induced pressures take.
 The strategy proposes a path towards the recovery of biodiversity.
 It has been determined by the strategy, that recovery is strongest in protected areas.
 In accordance, key commitments of the strategy are linked to the expansion and enhancement of Europe’s web of protected areas, the Natura 2000 network.

 The achievement of these ambitions relies on the enforcement of the Habitats Directive and Birds Directive, together commonly referred to as “Nature Directives”.
 First established over forty years ago, the Nature Directives form the legislative cornerstone of the European nature protection.
 They provide the framework for the establishment of an extensive network of special protection areas, the Natura 2000 network, which includes almost 28,000 sites with a total surface of over 1,3 million km2 of European terrestrial and marine habitats (Natura 2000 Barometer).
 This network of protected areas is one of the key instruments to protecting biodiversity in Europe.
-To gain an overview over all Natura 2000 sites, visit the interactive Natura 2000 Network Viewer
+To gain an overview over all Natura 2000 sites, visit the interactive Natura 2000 Network Viewer.

 How is progress towards nature protection goals assessed?